dgsasha/qualia-gtk-theme/README.md

 ![Screenshot of the light theme](.github/images/light.png)

-**There is also a variant of the theme with Libadwaita style window controls**
+**There is also a variant of the theme with Libadwaita style window controls.**
 ![Screenshot of the symbolic window controls variant](.github/images/symbolic_window_controls.png)

 More screenshots can be seen [here](https://github.com/dgsasha/qualia-gtk-theme/wiki/Screenshots).